 It’s possible to live with heart disease, but it can also be disabling.
 When this is the case, you may not be able to perform normal, daily activities or hold a job.
-Whether you’re a veteran or a civilian suffering from a heart condition, you will likely need to take a metabolic equivalents of task (METS) test—also called a stress test, to be eligible for disability benefits.
+Whether you’re a veteran or civilian suffering from a heart condition, you will likely need to take a metabolic equivalent of task (METS) test—also called a stress test, to be eligible for disability benefits.

 The METS test measures the level of energy you exert when engaged in physical activities or work.
 It gathers information about the way your heart performs during these activities.
 This type of stress test usually requires that you ride a stationary bike or walk on a treadmill while medical professionals monitor your blood pressure, breathing, and heart rhythm.